Last Updated on December 1, 2023 by Rose Morah

 From the app, you can be able to see if there’s a battery cell that is not fully functioning and replace it to improve the battery’s performance.

 You can also get to see the difference between the highest and the lowest module voltage, which is labeled as mV.

 So, if yours is labeled anything under 30mV, then you don’t need to worry because it means that the battery is well-balanced.

 However, if it has something like 320mV, it means that your battery has problems (weak cells).

 Important things to take note of about the Nissan Leaf battery’s health

-- You should expect the Nissan Leaf battery, or any other EV, to degrade at a higher rate in the first year of owning it when new, then very slowly over time.
+- You should expect the Nissan Leaf battery or any other EV to degrade at a higher rate in the first year of owning it (when new) and then slowly over time.

 - Battery degradation largely depends on how well you take care of the battery.

 For example, if you frequently fast charge your Nissan Leaf, then you should expect a much faster battery degradation compared to charging it via level 2 or 1 charger/ rarely charging at the fast chargers.